There are two types of credit card processing fees:

 - $0.30 + 3.4% per transaction (Platinum subscription).

 Fee deductions will automatically be taken prior to the Stripe deposit into your bank account.
 You can review the corresponding fee levels for each credit card transaction in the Details section accessible from the Credit Card Reports.

 Credit Card Fees Handling

-The default credit card fees handling mode is set to Normal, which means that the organization will absorb external credit card processing fees, and not pass these fees onto the purchaser.
-If a bidder owes $100, then they are charged $100 and you will receive a deposit of less than $100 ($100 minus the processing fee, which will be taken out when the funds are deposited into your auction bank account).
+The default credit card fees handling mode is set to Normal, which means the organization will absorb external credit card processing fees and not pass these fees onto the purchaser.
+If a bidder owes $100, they are charged $100 and you will receive a deposit of less than $100 ($100 minus the processing fee which will be taken out when the funds are deposited into your auction bank account).

-You can change the fee handling mode to Surcharge, This will pass the processing fees on to bidders, and show processing fees in the overall bid as a surcharge.
+You can change the fee handling mode to Surcharge, which will pass the processing fees on to bidders and show processing fees in the overall bid as a surcharge.
 See Credit Card Settings.

 Adding credit card fees

-When the credit card fees handling is set to normal you will see a button to add in credit card fees on a per-charge basis in the payment forms:
+When the credit card fees handling mode is set to normal you will see a button to add in credit card fees on a per-charge basis in the payment forms.

 Surcharge Fees example

-(The reason for the 3.4% charge on the first $100 vs the 2.9% charge on the next $3.81 is that we do not charge our fees on the extra surcharge portion, but have no control over the processor's fees).
+The reason for the 3.4% charge on the first $100 vs the 2.9% charge on the next $3.81 is we do not charge our fees on the extra surcharge portion (but have no control over the processor's fees).